cityofaustin/Residential-Permitting/_project_steps/interior-remodel/consult.md

 Sketches give reviewers a clear picture of your project and help them determine if you can continue with your project as planned.
 Please bring two simple sketches of the floor plan and plot plan to your consultation.
 Use a separate page for each sketch.
 These sketches don’t have to be perfect drawings, but they should give the reviewer enough information so they can see:

-* The current floor plan
-* The proposed floor plan (including new windows or doors)
-* The existing walls of your home
-* The proposed new walls
-* Any walls you will tear down

 #### What your interior currently looks like, including any windows and doors.

 * The current floor plan